 Low Riders, Blankets and Tarps

 Low rider lawn chairs are allowed in the main audience area.
 Low rider chairs are typically within 6” to 8” off the ground, not your regular lawn chair.
 Many of you like to reserve space in front of the Concert Bowl Stage for the evening performances.
 However, many of our daytime performers find themselves playing to a sea of empty blankets and those who want to enjoy the show cannot get close to the stage.
 To improve this situation, we have established our Transitional Seating Area where we respectfully request no blankets or tarps be left unattended at all.
-In the one hour low riders, blankets and tarps only area (see the enclosed concert bowl map or talk to a Festival Host if you are confused) you are allowed to leave things for one hour.
+In the one-hour low riders, blankets and tarps only area (see the enclosed concert bowl map or talk to a Festival Host if you are confused) you are allowed to leave things for one hour.
 If left longer, your tarps and blankets will be folded up in order to make room for other audience members.
 Also, please be thoughtful in regards to how much space you are taking up in the Concert Bowl field.
 We don’t want to have to create rules on how many square feet is allowed per audience member based upon their size and needs – that would be nuts!
 That being said, if you are taking up an unreasonable amount of space you may be asked to reduce your space.
-Tarps and blankets should only be as large as needed for you to sit comfortably.
-Please put away your buffets and leave your home furniture where it belongs so we have room for everyone who wants to enjoy our Festival!

-Remember while seated at the Concert Bowl, you may be sitting in the direct path of one of our Sub-Speakers.
+Remember while seated at the Concert Bowl, you may be sit- ting in the direct path of one of our Sub-Speakers.
 Although we attempt to make our volume levels effective for everyone, folks with sensitive hearing may not be comfortable.
 We have ear protection available at the HUB if you need it.
 Also, parents, please try to keep your babies out of the direct range of our sound systems at all our stages.
 We highly recommend babies wear hearing protection at MusicFest or any other Festivals.
 Baby ear protection is available to purchase from The Hub & our CD/Merch Tent.

 Dogs, Cats, Parrots, Alligators (Pets)